DeusSeos/Shepherd/README.md

 ### From releases

-Download the binary from [here](https://github.com/DeusSeos/Shepherd/releases)
+Download the binary from [sheperd releases](https://github.com/DeusSeos/Shepherd/releases)

 Run the binary with `./shepherd`